Philipp3011/Parareal-OCP-Convergence-tests-bachelor-thesis/README.md

    -  J is the ratio it has been optimized for
    -  some have a_100 at the end, this was done for Example 5.3, to make further distinctions, if the OCPs were optimized on the exact eigenvalues for this example

+9. polynomials_proof_of_Prop_4_8.ipynb:
+This contains the Sympy step in the proof of Proposition 4.8, as well as a few more calculations, that were used in the reasoning there.

-9. Use of AI/ code from other sources:
+11. Use of AI/ code from other sources:
 The implementation in "OCP_algorithm.ipynb" is largely based on and adapted from the GitHub repository accompanying the original paper on the OCP algorithm.
 The implementation was modified for this thesis, in particular to allow different